bitfield/script/README.md

 ## Replace

-`Replace()` returns a pipe which filters its input by replacing all occurrences of one string with another, like Unix `sed`:
+`Replace()` returns a pipe that filters its input by replacing all occurrences of one string with another, like Unix `sed`:

 ```go
 p := script.File("test.txt").Replace("old", "new")